CiscoDevNet/WASTC2024-vFDW/4-Thursday/Intro-to-Catalyst-Center-Python-SDK/README.md

 python3 initialize_sdk_client.py
 ```

+The results in the Termina should read **Catalyst Center client initialized successfully!**

 > **Note:** The purpose of this script is to initialize a client connection to a Cisco DNA Center using the dnacentersdk Python library.
 This client will enable you to interact with Cisco DNA Center's API, which allows for the automation and management of network devices and services provided by Cisco DNA Center.
 >
 > It is your starting point for leveraging the power of Cisco DNA Center API to enhance and automate network management tasks, providing numerous benefits in terms of efficiency, reliability, and scalability.